The subscription business market has been growing exponentially over the last decade.

 This fastidious attitude includes their payment method.
 If they prefer to use a mobile wallet, such as Apple Pay or PayPal versus a credit card, they won’t be happy if a transaction requires them to reach into their wallet for their Visa card.

 Offering a variety of payment methods is not only good business sense, but it serves to enhance the overall customer experience, which reduces the incidences of customers churning out.

 Subscription management software supports this growing customer trend by allowing a variety of different payment methods.

-6. The subscription management platform is PCI compliant.
+6. The Subscription Management Platform is PCI Compliant

-Most SaaS (Software as a Service) companies tend to charge customers at the beginning of a billing cycle for services that the customer will use throughout that billing cycle.
-At the time of the sign up, all revenue for the recurring service is considered deferred revenue.
+Most SaaS (Software as a Service) businesses charge customers at the beginning of a billing cycle for services the customers will use throughout that billing cycle.
+At the time of sign up, all revenue for the recurring service is considered deferred revenue.
 At the end of that billing cycle, when the services have been fully used, the funds become fully earned revenue.

 Tracking deferred and earned revenue can be very difficult and cumbersome.
 However, the right recurring billing software can easily monitor this revenue recognition schedule for you in real-time.

 8. The Platform Automates Dunning Management to Improve Collections Assurance